 There she stood, feeling stupid, and invincible.
 She did not care.
 She couldn’t care, or else she wouldn’t be standing there, in the center of the Universe.
 She despised the thought of being a stereotypical middle-of-the-highway-dressed-in-a-white-shade-of-black-looking-dazed-and-oozing-artificial-melancholia girl, and she knew that was her reality.
 And still she wanted to feel special, and still she hated it.
 And she was alone, and she was free, and she couldn’t escape being alone, and she was trapped again.

 She looked at me, and she laughed, and my eyes widened.
 Did she just look at me?
 How can she see me?
 She can’t see me.
 I see her.
-She’s dressed in black, standing in the middle of the highway and that so-called center of the Universe, and she’s alone.
+She’s dressed in white, standing in the middle of the highway and that so-called center of the Universe, and she’s alone.
 How can she see me?
 I thought she was the only thing that existed.

 And she kept laughing.